Azure/azure-sdk/docs/general/design.md

 {% include requirement/MUSTNOT id="general-auth-connection-strings" %} support constructing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).

-## Conditional requests

-Conditional requests are normally performed using HTTP headers that match the `ETag` to some known value.
-For example, adding the following header will translate to "if the record has not been modified since the specified version".

-{% highlight text %}
-If-Not-Match: "etag-value"
-{% endhighlight %}

-With headers, tests are possible for the following:

-* Unconditionally
-* If (not) modified since a version
-* If (not) modified since a date
-* If (not) present

-Not all services support all of these semantics, and may not support any of them.
-Developers have varying levels of understanding of the `ETag` and conditional requests, so it is best to abstract this concept from the API surface.

-To do this, use the general form (modified for idiomatic usage):

-{% highlight text %}
-client.<method>(<item>, conditions)
-{% endhighlight %}

-For example, it is common to use a conditional get operation to handle caching situations (get the item, but only if not modified since the last time a synchronization was performed).
-In this case, you might write the following:

-{% highlight javascript %}
-var item = await client.getItem(oldItem, MatchConditions.IfNotModified)
-{% endhighlight %}

-Here, the `oldItem` model contains a reference to the `ETag` value.

-{% requirement/SHOULD id="general-etag-match-conditions" %} add idiomatic overloads for conditional methods that take a `conditions` parameter to define the match condition.

-{% requirement/SHOULD id="general-etag-match-conditions-store" %} use the `ETag` value within the item model for conditional matches.
-Developers should not have to store or specify the `ETag` value except in rare (and advanced) circumstances.

-> **TO DO**: Add requirements on how to handle return values for conditional return values, like 304 Not Modified.

 ## Response formats

 Requests to the service fall into two basic groups - methods that make a single logical request, or a deterministic sequence of requests.
 An example of a *single logical request* is a request that may be retried inside the operation.
 An example of a *deterministic sequence of requests* is a paged operation.